 Seeing someone close to you suffer from a traumatic injury can be very upsetting.
 It’s normal to want the best for them, but because of their injury they may not be able to take action themselves.

-Our solicitors will consider the impact of your injury when working out your compensation.
+An expert solicitor will consider the impact of your injury when working out your compensation.

 They might also be able to arrange for you to receive interim payments of compensation to cover the immediate expenses.